-- 9 oz carrots
+- 9 oz carrots 4-5 medium

-- 2 sprigs thyme
+- 2 sprigs thyme or ½ teaspoon dried

-- 2 sprigs marjoram
+- 2 sprigs marjoram or ½ teaspoon dried

 - 2 medium tart apples

-- 1-2 teaspoons clear honey
+- 1-2 teaspoons clear honey to taste

-- 200 ml/ ¾ cup heavy cream
+- 3/4 cup heavy cream

 - fine sea salt and black pepper

-- In the meantime roughly chop the onions and the garlic cloves.
+- Onions: In the meantime roughly chop the onions and the garlic cloves.
+After finishing browning the last batch of meat, add the onions and the garlic.
+Let them get slightly colored.

-- After finishing browning the last batch of meat, add the onions and the garlic.
-Let them get slightly colored, then add the rest of the browned meat, the bay leaves and the beef stock.
+- Simmer: Add the rest of the browned meat, the bay leaves, and the beef stock.
 There should be enough liquid in the pan to cover the meat.
-Cover the pan, bring to a boil and let simmer for 60 minutes.
+Cover the pot, bring to a boil and let simmer for 60 minutes.

-- Stir together the heavy cream and the level tablespoon of flour, taking care to dissolve the clumps.
-Whisk this mixture into the goulash and let cook gently for about 1 minute.
+- Thicken gravy: Whisk the heavy cream and the tablespoon flour.
+Whisk this mixture into the stew and let cook gently for about 1 minute.
 Season with salt and pepper to taste.